Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Additional Task 10: Reliability

-To evaluate the reliability of communication between the Artemis board and the computer, a new test that aimed at sending information at increasingly high rates is used.
-This test tracks if all messages sent by the Artemis are received by computer, or if there is some loss and missing data.
+To evaluate the reliability of communication between the Artemis board and the computer, a new test was implemented to send information at high rates.
+This test tracks if all messages sent by the Artemis are received, or if there is some missing data.

 On the Artemis side, a new command RELIABILITY_TEST is used to send how ever many data points the computer told it to send.
-The format it sends is "T: i", where i increments from 0 to M−1.
+The format it sends is "T: i", where i increments from 0 to m−1.

 ```cpp
 case RELIABILITY_TEST: